-8 Cool Basement Bars in Metro Phoenix
+9 Cool Basement Bars in Greater Phoenix

 130 North Central Avenue

-By now, you probably know Valley Bar is a hip place.
-There are themed dance parties, pool tables and games, shows, and, of course, a murderous piece of Arizona history told via shadow mobile suspended above the bar.
-But since the bar's opening in 2015, there’s been one aspect that grabbed people’s attention – this anticipated Charlie Levy spot is underground, and you have to enter via an alley and descend down a narrow, dark, steep set of stairs.
-It’s never not fun, especially now that the air conditioning works a lot better.
+As you certainly know, Valley Bar is a hip place.
+There are drinks, dance parties, games, shows, and, of course, a murderous piece of Arizona history told via shadow mobile suspended above the bar.
+But since the bar's opening in 2015, there’s been one aspect that grabbed people’s attention — this nightlife spot is underground.
+Enter via the alley and descend down a narrow, dark, steep set of stairs after flashing your ID.
+It’s never not fun, and those stairs are never easy to climb back up.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!

-Note: Editor's note: This story was originally published on June 21, 2019.
-It was updated on August 3, 2019.